MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-profile-scep.md

    > [!div class="mx-imgBorder"]
    > ![Screenshot of the SCEP certificate profile highlighting the Subject alternative name section and completed URI and Value fields.](./media/certificates-profile-scep/scep-san-add.png)

 After you add the URI attribute and value to the certificate profile, Microsoft Intune appends the SAN attribute with the tag and an object ID.
-Example formatting: *tag.com,2022-09-14:sid:* At this point, the certificate profile meets the strong mapping requirements.
+Example formatting: `tag.com,2022-09-14:sid:` At this point, the certificate profile meets the strong mapping requirements.

-To meet the strong mapping requirements for Intune, complete these steps:
+To ensure your profile meets strong mapping requirements, complete these steps:

-- Sync the user or device SID from Active Directory to Microsoft Entra ID.
+1. Sync the user or device SID from Active Directory to Microsoft Entra ID.
 For more information, see [How objects and credentials are synchronized in a Microsoft Entra Domain Services managed domain](/entra/identity/domain-services/synchronization).

-- Create a SCEP certificate profile in the Microsoft Intune admin center, or modify an existing profile with the new SAN attribute and value.
+2. Create a SCEP certificate profile in the Microsoft Intune admin center, or modify an existing profile with the new SAN attribute and value.

 For more information about the KDC's requirements and enforcement date for strong mapping, see [KB5014754: Certificate-based authentication changes on Windows domain controllers ](https://support.microsoft.com/topic/kb5014754-certificate-based-authentication-changes-on-windows-domain-controllers-ad2c23b0-15d8-4340-a468-4d4f3b188f16).